lastcolour/GraphicDemo/README.md

 ## Build
 For build project need:
-- For Windows: Visual Studio 11 compiler
+- For Windows: Visual Studio 14 compiler or relevant
 - For Linux: g++ and make
 - Python 2.7.*
 - Cmake 2.8 or higher